-Environmental Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Require or result in the relocate construction of new or expanded wastewater treatment, or storm water delectric power, natural gast telecommunication facilities, the construction of which could cause sign environmental effects? ion or water, rainage, , or truction b) Have sufficient water supplies available the project and reasonably foreseeabl development during normal, dry, and dry years? future \Box \boxtimes c) Result in a determination by the war treatment provider, which serves or mathe project that it has adequate capacity the project's projected demand in addition provider's existing commitments? y serve \boxtimes d) Generate solid waste in excess of State standards, or in excess of the capacity infrastructure, or otherwise imparattainment of solid waste reduction goal. of local ir the e) Comply with federal, state, and management and reduction statute regulations related to solid waste?

-a) Would the project require or result in the relocation or construction of new or expanded water, wastewater treatment, or storm water drainage, electric power, natural gas, or telecommunication facilities, the construction or relocation of which could cause significant environmental effects?
+Environmental Issues 19.
+UTILITIES AND SERVICE SYSTEMS - Would Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment, or storm water drainage, electric power, natural gas, or telecommunication facilities, the construction or relocation of which could cause significant environmental effects? b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years? $\boxtimes$ c) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? $\boxtimes$ d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? П e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? $\boxtimes$ a) Would the project require or result in the relocation or construction of new or expanded water, wastewater treatment, or storm water drainage, electric power, natural gas, or telecommunication facilities, the construction or relocation of which could cause significant environmental effects?